pivotal/docs-tap/install.hbs.md

     - For Google Cloud Registry, use the contents of the service account JSON key.
 - `SERVER-NAME` is the hostname of the registry server.
 Examples:
     - Harbor has the form `server: "my-harbor.io"`
-    - Dockerhub has the form `server: "index.docker.io"`
+    - Docker Hub has the form `server: "index.docker.io"`
     - Google Cloud Registry has the form `server: "gcr.io"`
 - `REPO-NAME` is where workload images are stored in the registry.
 Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
     - Harbor has the form `repository: "my-project/supply-chain"`
-    - Dockerhub has the form `repository: "my-dockerhub-user"`
+    - Docker Hub has the form `repository: "my-dockerhub-user"`
     - Google Cloud Registry has the form `repository: "my-project/supply-chain"`
 - `INGRESS-DOMAIN` is the subdomain for the host name that you will point at the `tanzu-shared-ingress` service's External IP address.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1043418/file_groups/6091).
 Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure you specified in the Integration section.